-As a 1L, you are no doubt feeling the pressure as your first semester final exams loom near.
-Most first-year students have already signed up for the BARBRI 1L Mastery package (if you haven’t, you can do so now).
-It’s a rich study supplement, so let’s break down the “Top 5 Hacks” – in other words, proven strategies – for how to use 1L Mastery most effectively during your pre-exam study period.
+As a 1L, you are no doubt feeling the pressure as final exams loom near.
+Most first-year students have already enrolled and have access to BARBRI 1L Mastery (if you haven’t, you can do so now).
+It’s a rich law school study supplement, so let’s break down the “Top 5 Hacks” – in other words, proven strategies – for how to use 1L Mastery most effectively during your pre-exam study period.

-Then be sure to watch the separate Exam Skills lecture for each subject.
-Our 1L Mastery professors have a lot of experience creating and grading exams for their subjects.
+Then be sure to watch the separate exam skills lecture for each subject.
+BARBRI 1L Mastery professors have a lot of experience creating and grading exams for their subjects.
 They’ll walk you through what you’re likely to encounter on a final exam, including particular rules or issues that first-year professors like testing.
 They’ll also share subject-specific tips and strategies, especially common missteps and mistakes that many 1L students make.